XyliMelts for Dry Mouth Regular or Mint-Freeby OraCoat $23.99 USD

 What makes XyliMelts so effective against dry mouth?
 The key ingredient is xylitol, a naturally sweet carbohydrate found in raspberries, corn, oats, and other plants.
 Xylitol cannot be digested by the harmful mouth bacteria that cause tooth decay, gum disease, and infections.
-Plus, when xylitol is held in the mouth, it stimulates saliva flow and reduces plaque and risk of tooth decay.
+Plus, when xylitol lingers in the mouth, it stimulates saliva and may reduce the risk of tooth decay.

 *Survey of 1168 dentists, March 2016 Clinicians Report®, an independent,non-profit, dental education and product testing foundation.
 Click here for full report.